swiftuiux/swiftui-loop-videoPlayer/README.md

 ![The concept](https://github.com/swiftuiux/swiftui-video-player-example/blob/main/swiftui-loop-videoplayer-example/img/tip_video_swiftui.gif)

+## HLS with Adaptive Quality

+### How Adaptive Quality Switching Works

+1. **Multiple Bitrates**
+   - The video is encoded in multiple quality levels (e.g., 240p, 360p, 720p, 1080p), each with different bitrates.

+2. **Manifest File**
+   - The server provides a manifest file:
+     - **In HLS**: A `.m3u8` file that contains links to video segments for each quality level.

+3. **Segments**
+   - The video is divided into short segments, typically 2–10 seconds long.

+4. **Dynamic Switching**
+   - The client (e.g., `AVQueuePlayer`) dynamically adjusts playback quality based on the current internet speed:
+     - Starts playback with the most suitable quality.
+     - Switches to higher or lower quality during playback as the connection speed changes.

+### Why This is the Best Option

+- **On-the-fly quality adjustment**: Ensures smooth transitions between quality levels without interrupting playback.
+- **Minimal pauses and interruptions**: Reduces buffering and improves user experience.
+- **Bandwidth efficiency**: The server sends only the appropriate stream, saving network traffic.

 ## AVQueuePlayer features out of the box

 In the core of this package, I use `AVQueuePlayer`.
 Here are the supported features that are automatically enabled by `AVQueuePlayer` without passing any extra parameters: